inex-solutions/configgen/README.md

 ##Overview (or "why do I need ConfigGen?")

-ConfigGen's main aim is to relieve you from the tyranny of managing configurations files for all your environments and machines.
+ConfigGen's main aim is to relieve you from the tyranny of managing configuration files for all your environments and machines.

-Rather than having to manually maintain copies of files for each workstation, server, or environment, ConfigGen reduces the problem to a single template (the core of your configuration file) together with a configuration spreadsheet that contains the individual settings for each machine or environment.
+Rather than having to manually maintain configuration files for each workstation, server, or environment, ConfigGen reduces the problem to a single template (the core of your configuration file) together with a configuration spreadsheet that contains the individual settings for each machine or environment.

 ### A simple example